Starting a Local Chapter

 - Start listening to the Emerging Group Leader calls, hosted by Elli Sparks, Director of Field Development (12 rotating weekly calls, live or recorded).

 - Secure a meeting location and time for your monthly meetings.
-Check community calendars & other environmental groups to minimize scheduling conflicts with your date.
+Check community calendars and other environmental groups to minimize scheduling conflicts with your date.

 - Schedule, prepare for, and host monthly meetings